High-frequency intraday trading for battery storages: Introduction

 The myopic rolling intrinsic (RI) trading strategy is nearly optimal for gas storage operation \citep{lohndorf2021gas}.
 The strategy naturally translates to other storage types, like batteries.
 Consequently, the RI is frequently used as a benchmark for more sophisticated strategies \citep[e.g.,][]{bertrand_2020, boukas_2021}.

 Recent work by \citet{semmelmann_2024} is most closely related to our work by presenting an evaluation of RI trading for a battery on the continuous intraday market.
-However, the authors do not take into account degradation cost in their optimization and solely rely on transaction data rather than the full order book and therefore miss critical information embedded in the full market data.
+However, their study relies on aggregated transaction data rather than the full limit order book, missing critical aspects of the market's microstructure, and does not account for battery degradation costs.
+While we adopt a simplified linear degradation model in this paper to maintain computational tractability at high execution frequencies, explicitly incorporating these costs into the optimization maps trading decisions more realistically and prevents the over-utilization of the asset.

-Generally speaking, there are only a handful of papers that model the intraday market in its full complexity and implement trading strategies that take into account the complete information in the order book and at the same time do not artificially discretize time.
+Generally speaking, there are only a handful of papers that model the intraday market in its full complexity and implement trading strategies that take into account the complete information in the order book and, at the same time, do not artificially discretize time.
 The few examples of such papers known to the authors include \cite{bertrand_2020, boukas_2021, kuppelwieser2023intraday}.
 However, all of these papers are based on trading rules that are simple to execute.
-To the best of our knowledge, there is no single study of the rolling intrinsic policy or any other policy requiring a complex optimization for every single change in the limit order book.
+To the best of our knowledge, there is no single study of the rolling intrinsic policy or any other policy requiring a complex optimization for every single change in the limit order book while modeling detailed market behavior and rules.

 This paper contributes to closing this gap by making the following main contributions: \begin{enumerate} \item We adapt the rolling intrinsic strategy to account for continuous trading on intraday markets for electricity, explicitly modeling every single order in the limit order book.
-The optimization is formulated as a mixed integer linear programming problem, taking into account all relevant aspects of the problem, including order placement costs, battery degradation, and detailed market rules.
+The optimization is formulated as a mixed integer linear programming problem, taking into account all relevant aspects of the problem, including order placement costs, a simplified linear battery degradation model, and detailed market rules.

-\item We approximate the exact MILP formulation using a dynamic programming approach that is several orders of magnitude faster and nearly exact in our simulation settings.
+\item We approximate the exact MILP formulation using a dynamic programming approach, effectively trading a marginal loss in theoretical precision for a computational speedup of two to three orders of magnitude.
 As a result, our work enables the first high-frequency algorithmic trading strategy for storage assets, enabling realistic trading at every relevant update of the order book.
 Furthermore, we provide a detailed comparison, in terms of speed and profit, of our method against the MILP solution.

 \item In a numerical study, we conduct a detailed backtest of our strategy in the German intraday market over a full year using an order-by-order traversal of historical order book data.
 The results show the revenue potential of a BESS operating on the continuous intraday market.